 Today, The Krewe of Rex formed in 1872 -- principally to entertain the visiting Grand Duke Alexis Romanoff of Russia continues today as a New Orleans’s tradition.

 James P. Beckwourth had a reputation for being able to tell a good yarn.

 And that was exactly what he did in dictating his autobiography to Thomas Bonner.
-Bonner, a Justice of the Peace in the California Gold fields, of course was obliged to add ‘improve’ certain details himself in “The Life and Adventures of James P. Beckwourth, Mountaineer, Scout, and Pioneer, and Chief of the Crow Nation of Indians.”
+Bonner, a Justice of the Peace in the California Gold fields.
+Of course, he was obliged to add or ‘improve’ certain details about himself in “The Life and Adventures of James P. Beckwourth, Mountaineer, Scout, and Pioneer, and Chief of the Crow Nation of Indians.”